jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 The `view` method behaves like the `job` method explained above and will return a _View_ object.

-Currently only a `type` attribute with value of `ListView`, `BuildPipelineView`, `SectionedView` or `NestedView` is supported.
+Currently only a `type` attribute with value of `ListView`, `BuildPipelineView`, `SectionedView`, `NestedView` or `DeliveryPipelineView` is supported.
 When no type is specified, a list view will be generated.

 ```groovy
 view(type: ListView) {